apigee/api-platform-samples/learn-edge/proxy-4/README.md

     ```

 This policy is a little more complicated looking, but it's simple to understand.
 When called, it sets the response body (payload) to a string value, which is a custom error message.
 It also sets a status code and reason phrase.
-This information is what the client app will receive if it sends an invalid API key to Edge.
+This information is what the client app will receive if it sends an invalid API key to Edge, as you saw when you invoked this example.

 ### Important words and concepts